wyhinton/wyhinton/README.md

 # Hi, I'm Webb!
 A software and web devloper using React, Typescript, and WebGL.
-Check out some of my UI/UX design, which I've translated into real worl projects.
+Check out some of my UI/UX design, which I've translated into real world projects.